ArkProjectNFTs/ark-market-v0/README.md

+# NiftyRoll
-# NiftyRoll, an open-source protocol for the exchange of digital assets (NFTs) on top of Starknet it aim to provide a streamlined liquidity solution through a single entry-point in the Starknet ecosystem.
+An open-source protocol for the exchange of digital assets (NFTs) on top of Starknet it aim to provide a streamlined liquidity solution through a single entry-point in the Starknet ecosystem.

 ### Apps and Packages